g-hannah/Algorithms_and_Other/README.md

-A repository of various algorithms, data structures, and other stuff implemented in different languages.

-The languages that will be used mostly are C++ and C, and probably some assembly language (Intel and ARM).
+This repository contains, or will contain, various fragments of code of various algorithms, data structures, and protocol implementations.
+These will mostly be written in C++, C, and Java, and some small fragments will probably be written in assembly (Intel and ARM).